Learning to Identify Graphs from Node Trajectories in Multi-Robot Networks: Learning to Identify Graphs

 \subsection{Learning to identify graphs}

 The combination of the fast convex optimization algorithm described in Section~\ref{subsec:accelerated} and the encoder detailed in Section~\ref{subsec:SAA} leads to a learning architecture for graph topology identification from node state trajectories, presented in Fig.~\ref{fig:architecture}.
+The self-attention encoder receives the state trajectories of the multi-robot team.
+The outputs of the encoder are the one-dimensional feature trajectories of the multi-robot team and the $\alpha$ and $\beta$ regularizers of Algorithm~\ref{al:smooth}.
+Algorithm~\ref{al:smooth} is then executed using the feature trajectories as input, providing the discovered topology.
 To train the model, we use the following loss function: